 What exactly is Dye Sublimation Printing?
 Glad you asked!
 Dye Sublimation is a printing technique that utilizes heat to transfer dye onto a variety of materials.
 In our case we print on aluminum (not glass!)
 The result is a hyper realistic fine art photography print.

 Sublimation is defined as heating something and turning it into vapor without entering the liquid stage.
 The dye sublimation process lends itself to photography naturally because it yields much higher quality results visually.
 This is due to the use of a thermal transfer where the high temperature results in dye being vaporized and imbued onto the surface of the aluminum.
 The molecular bonding process begins which will adhere the dye to the surface and create a permanent transfer.
 When the dyes return to their solid form they appear glossy, bright and inviting.
-Since the dye is bonded with the aluminum it also makes the print less susceptible to distortion or its color fading.
+Since the dye is bonded with the aluminum it also makes the print less susceptible to distortion or color fading.
 This process is how our Dye Subs get that bright, backlit effect that makes them stand out amongst other fine art prints.

 Making It Our Own: